MarkD833/SC104-SIO2-does-SPI/README.md

 I'm still getting back into programming a Z80 so it is entirely possible that there is a more efficient way of transferring the data to and from the SIO/2 that will allow the clock to be increased slightly.
 As it stands, the SPI bit clock is about 76kHz.

 # Still to do
-- Test the setup against a MicroSD card and read/write from/to the FAT filesystem.
+- Test the setup against a MicroSD card using the [FatFs library](http://elm-chan.org/fsw/ff/).

+# Plan Backplane
+Explore the use of an MC6852 as an alternative synchronous serial chip.